-Perhaps the most iconic jazz instrument of all time, the saxophone has been a consistent in jazz through its history, adapting to the different styles that have emerged in it’s history.
+One of the most iconic jazz instruments of all time, the saxophone has been a consistent in jazz through its history, adapting to the different styles that have emerged in it’s history.

-From the grandfathers of jazz saxophone – such as Coleman Hawkins and Lester Young – via later trendsetters such as Charlie Parker and John Coltrane – to the modern day sax greats such as Chris Potter, Mark Turner & Joshua Redman, it’s sound has become synonymous with the music.
+From famous jazz saxophone greats such as Coleman Hawkins and Lester Young – via later trendsetters such as Charlie Parker and John Coltrane – to the modern saxophone players such as Chris Potter, Mark Turner & Joshua Redman, it’s sound has become synonymous with the music.